 School of Humanities and Sciences

-Showing 1 of 1 Results
+Showing 1-2 of 2 Results

-Associate Professor of Theater and Performance Studies and, by courtesy, of Comparative LiteratureOn Leave from 10/01/2023 To 06/30/2024
+Professor of Theater and Performance Studies and, by courtesy, of Comparative LiteratureOn Leave from 10/01/2023 To 06/30/2024

-BioJisha Menon is Associate Professor of Theater and Performance Studies, and (by courtesy) of Comparative Literature.
-She is the Fisher Family Director of Stanford Global Studies.
-Her research interests lie at the intersection of law and performance; race and the carceral state; affect theory, cities, and capitalism; gender and sexuality; cosmopolitanism and nationalism.
+BioJisha Menon is Professor of Theater and Performance Studies, and (by courtesy) of Comparative Literature.
+Her research interests lie at the intersection of postcolonial theory and performance studies; law and performance; race and the carceral state; affect theory, cities, and capitalism; gender and sexuality; cosmopolitanism and nationalism.
 Her four books explore arts and aesthetics in relation to neoliberal capitalism, postcolonial nationalism, secularism, and geopolitical conflict.
 Her newest book, Brutal Beauty: Aesthetics and Aspiration in Urban India (Northwestern UP, 2021) considers the city and the self as aesthetic projects that are renovated in the wake of neoliberal economic reforms in India.
 The study explores how discourses of beauty are mobilized toward anti-democratic ends.
 Sketching out scenes of urban aspiration and its dark underbelly, the book delineates the creative and destructive potential of India’s lurch into contemporary capitalism.
 Her first book, The Performance of Nationalism: India, Pakistan and the Memory of Partition (Cambridge UP, 2013), examines the affective and performative dimensions of nation-making.
 The book recuperates the idea of "mimesis" to think about political history and the crisis of its aesthetic representation, while examining the mimetic relationality that undergirds the encounter between India and Pakistan.
 She is also co-editor of two volumes: Violence Performed: Local Roots and Global Routes of Conflict (with Patrick Anderson) (Palgrave-Macmillan Press, 2009) and Performing the Secular: Religion, Representation, and Politics (with Milija Gluhovic) (Palgrave Macmillan, 2017.)
 She has published essays on the Indian partition, diasporic feminist theatre, political violence and performance, transnational queer theory, and neoliberal urbanism.
 Previously, she served as Assistant Professor of English at the University of British Columbia in Vancouver, Canada.